Jean-Baptiste Moens: Organised philately

 Moens was an Honorary Member of the Fiscal Philatelic Society until his death.

 Retirement

 As Moens' business prospered, he assembled a large stock of collectibles of all kinds and a library devoted to music and antiquities, as well as stamps.
 By 1 November 1899, to preserve his health, Jean-Baptiste announced in Le Timbre-poste that the time had come to free himself from the duties of publication and to liquidate most of his stock in trade.
 After selling his rarities, the residue of Moens' stock, with a catalogue value of £196,000 (1882 catalogue), was sold the following year to M Rubens, a stamp dealer of Copenhagen for an undisclosed figure.
 His philatelic publications were eventually sold to H. Edgar Weston, in London, in 1907.

 Death

-Jean-Baptiste Moens died in Ixelles in 1908 and was interred there in the Ixelles Cemetery.
+Jean-Baptiste Moens died in Ixelles in 1908 and was interred in Ixelles Cemetery.
 His passing was noted by the philatelic press, many referring to him as The Father of Philately.